vchrombie/swe1-app/README.md

 (.venv) $ python manage.py createsuperuser
 ```
 create a superuser with username `admin` and password `admin` \
-visit `localhost:8000/admin` to login to the admin site
+visit `localhost:8000/admin` to login to the admin site \
+visit `localhost:8000/polls` to view the polls app